nrathgama/Portfolio_Projects/README.md

 Feel free to visit :)
 https://public.tableau.com/app/profile/nilupul.rathgama/viz/COVID-19Dashboard_16479298815470/Dashboard1?publish=yes

--**Movie Correlation Project.ipynb:** contains a data analysis and cleaning conducted with Python.
+- **Movie Correlation Project.ipynb:** contains a data analysis and cleaning conducted with Python.
 Supoortive data was retrieved from https://www.kaggle.com/danielgrijalvas/movies. **Jupyter** Note books were used as a platform.